MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/configure-secured-core-server.md

 - Secure Boot.
 - Trusted Platform Module (TPM) 2.0.
-- System fireware must enable Input/Output Memory Management Unit (IOMMU), known as Kernel DMA Protection .
-For example, Intel VT-D or AMD-Vi.
-To learn more about Kernel DMA Protection, see [Kernel DMA Protection (Memory Access Protection) for OEMs](/windows-hardware/design/device-experiences/oem-kernel-dma-protection).
+- System firmware must meet pre-boot DMA protection requirements and set appropriate flags in ACPI tables to opt into and enable Kernel DMA Protection.
+To learn more about Kernel DMA Protection, see
+  [Kernel DMA Protection (Memory Access Protection) for OEMs](/windows-hardware/design/device-experiences/oem-kernel-dma-protection).
 - A processor with support enabled in the BIOS for:
   - Virtualization extensions.